10 Best Greenhouse Covering Plastic

 Greenhouse covering plastic is sold by the mil, with one mil equal to one thousandth of an inch.
 For most seasonal and year-round structures, 6 mil is the industry standard.
 It offers enough rigidity to resist moderate wind and punctures from branches without becoming too heavy to lift over a frame.
 Thinner films, such as 3 mil, are lighter and easier to handle, but they tear more readily and typically last only a single season.
 Thicker options in the 16 to 18 mil range behave more like tarps.
 They excel in regions with heavy snow, hail, or strong winds, though their added weight requires sturdier framing and more robust anchoring.

 Light transmission is another key variable.
 Clear greenhouse plastic sheeting is preferred when maximum photosynthesis is the goal.
 Some growers in very hot climates may pair clear plastic with a shade cloth during midsummer, but the primary cover itself should remain transparent to avoid stunting growth.
+Anti-drip or anti-condensation coatings are worth the modest upcharge if you grow tomatoes, cucumbers, or other crops sensitive to leaf wetness.

 Installation and Setup Considerations

 If you are building a hoop house, pull the plastic over the bows before securing either end.
 Work from the center outward to push out excess slack.
 A drum-tight cover flaps less in the wind, which dramatically extends the life of the material.
-For end walls, many growers cut separate pieces and fasten them around doors or vents, rather than trying to wrap one continuous sheet.
+For end walls, many growers cut separate pieces and fasten them around doors or vents rather than trying to wrap one continuous sheet.

 Maintenance and Longevity